-483,583 comments of the 2663 videos were collected for analysis, with each video having 181.59 comments on average (SD = 87.81).
-Among 2663 videos, 687 videos have 300 comments.
+The final 2663 videos have 483,583 comments in total, with an average of 181.59 (SD = 87.81) comments per video.
 The comment analysis uses two different text processing methods, LIWC [51] and PMI [8], to obtain words related to social connection and intimacy, sensory perception, and relaxation and sleepiness.
 For each video, we merge all the collected comments into one corpus and use LIWC to calculate the percentages of words related to social processes and sensory perception.
 Social processes include words like "mate," "talk," and "they" and all non-first-person-singular personal pronouns, as well as verbs that suggest human interaction (talking, sharing) [51].
 Sensory perception includes bodily and perceptual words.
 The body category under biological processes contains words such as "cheek," "hands," and "spit."
 Perceptual processes recognize words related to perception, including "look," "heard," and "feeling."
-We also generate a text document with all comments combined and obtained the emotional tone and social-, body-, and perceptionword percentages in the entire comment corpus.
+We also generate a text document with all comments combined and obtained the emotional tone and social-, body-, and perception-word percentages in the entire comment corpus.
 This step allows us to examine the overall sentiment in ASMR video comments and compare ASMR comments with the base rates of expressive writing, natural speech, and Twitter data [51].

 LIWC does not provide words related to intimacy, relaxation, and sleep processes.
 Therefore, we use the pointwise mutual information (PMI) technique [8] to recognize words and phrases associated with those processes.
 Similar approaches have been widely applied in social media analysis (e.g., [14, 55]).
 The PMI measures the likelihood that two terms occur together in a corpus.
 The PMIs are calculated based on the 8,914,289 comments from the filtered 85,734 videos.
 Comments are pre-processed to remove stop words and punctuation to retain only meaningful words (including regular words and emojis).
 Words are then processed to find bigrams of common phrases.
 The keywords to generate associated word lists are "intimate," "relax," and "sleep."
-To filter out too-rare and toocommon words, identified associated words must appear in at least 1000 comments and no more than 1/10 of all comments.
+To filter out too-rare and too-common words, identified associated words must appear in at least 1000 comments and no more than 1/10 of all comments.
 We choose the top 3% of the qualified terms with the highest PMIs as the word lists for each keyword.
 Table 4 lists example words associated with each keyword.
-Then we apply a similar approach as in LIWC to count the percentages of words from each list in each video's comments.
+Then we apply a similar approach as in LIWC to count the percentages of words from each list in each video's comments